awsdocs/aws-encryption-sdk-docs/doc_source/python-example-code.md

 The following example shows you how to use the AWS Encryption SDK to encrypt and decrypt strings\.
 This example uses a customer master key \(CMK\) in [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/) as the master key\.

+When encrypting, the `StrictAwsKmsMasterKeyProvider` constructor takes a key ID, key ARN, alias name, or alias ARN\.
+When decrypting, [it requires a key ARN](concepts.md#specifying-keys)\.
+In this case, because the `keyArn` parameter is used for encrypting and decrypting, its value must be a key ARN\.
+For information about IDs for AWS KMS keys, see [Key identifiers](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) in the *AWS Key Management Service Developer Guide*\.

 ```
 # Copyright 2017 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 #